|

 Fake Certificate in Malware – with Message

 Avira TechBlog: The malware authors every now and then send us virus researchers some messages.
 For example in the compiled binary itself, or as debug output.
 Now we found a Zbot Trojan variant which tries to evade detection by carrying a digital certificate and therewith looking more legitimate.
-And this certificate is registered to “DetectMe! 🙂 ”, also adding random data behind the certificate. ...
+And this certificate is registered to “DetectMe! 🙂 ”, also adding random data behind the certificate.
+We see hints like these regularly – malware authors proposing names for their malicious creations or suggesting a place where a signature based detection would be suitable.
+Of course, such hints are ignored by us for detection but make us smile for a short time. ...

 ZeroAccess, an advanced kernel mode rootkit